Are the cattle grass fed and grass finished?

-Our Spring Crossing cattle are grass-fed and grass-finished.
-Never confined to a feedlot or fed grain, they graze freely on vast tracts of rangeland and improved pastures.
+Our Spring Crossing cattle are grass fed and grass finished, they graze freely on vast tracts of rangeland and improved pastures.

 Are the cattle treated with hormones and/or antibiotics?

-The cattle may have been treated with hormones that are FDA approved as safe for people, animals and the environment.
+The cattle in our grass fed program may have been treated with hormones that are FDA approved as safe for people, animals and the environment.
 Cattle will only be treated with antibiotics if they become ill, because our industry’s animal welfare standards oblige us to treat sick animals.
-However, since the cattle are free range and raised in a tropical to temperate climate, the incidence of illness is less than 1%.
+However, since the cattle are raised in a natural environment and raised in a tropical to temperate climate, the incidence of illness is less than 1%.
 If the cattle have been treated with antibiotics and/or hormones, they are withheld to ensure the medicinal compounds are at the minimum safe levels or no longer present in the meat.
 We are committed to providing a safe product and has a number of measures in place to ensure this.

 Are the cattle treated humanely?